spxbhuhb/zakadabar-stack/core/doc/changelog/Snapshot.md

 - QueryBusinessLogicBase: single query BL
 - EmptyEntityBo: placeholder entity bo to keep type safety
 - EmptyPersistenceApi: persistence API for action and query BLs
+- settings namespace parameter is now optional and automatically set to package name when not passed

 ### Changed

 - server now have a simple module list instead of multiple lists by module type
 - KtorRouter: calls apiCacheControl for queries as well
 - Setting: if there is no setting backend, returns with the supplied default value
+- Executor constructor is now public instad of internal

 ### Removed

 - authorize/rules.kt: ruleBl variable, use `module` function instead
 - EntityBusinessLogicBase.logger, auditor has its own logger
 - CustomBackend: replaced with BackendModule everywhere
+- all account and session related code moved into lib:accounts

 ### Fixed